Classic Motorcycle Build

 Shop: Sportster Clutch Kit

-Ironhead Clutch Installation
+Ironhead Clutch Install

 Install the pressure plate back in the clutch basket with the studs sticking out.
 On 1974-1974 Sportsters, the six spacer tubes make the correct plate adjustment and also line up the pressure plate.